RahulSingal/rahulsingal.github.io/_pages/index.markdown

 Rahul Singal is passionate about technology, art, and life.
 This website showcase's his various pieces of work in a simple user experience sans modern web design constructs.

-You will find carefully crafted essays, free-flowing blog posts, and many other forms of creative endeavors.
+You will find carefully crafted essays, free-flowing blog posts, and many other forms of his creative endeavors.
 Thanks for visiting!

 Made with Jekyll and hosted by GitHub Pages.